Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Proof of the main result

 \subsection{$|S|$ has at most one prime divisors among $p,q,r$}

 Let us assume $1 \mid\mid |S|$ or $p \mid\mid |S|$ or $q \mid\mid |S|$ or $r \mid\mid |S|$.

 If $\Phi_n \mid m_S$, then the intersection of $S$ with each $\Z_{pqr}$-coset satisfies the $3$-dimensional cube-rule.
-Then we cannot have $1 \mid |S|$ and if $|S|=p$ or $|S|=q$ or $|S|=r$, then $S$ is the union of $\Z_p$-cosets, $\Z_q$-cosets or $\Z_r$-cosets, respectively by Lemma \ref{lemcuberulecorr}.
-These cases are excluded by Proposition \ref{propreduction}.
+Then by Lemma \ref{lemcuberulecorr}, we cannot have $1 \mid\mid |S|$.
+If $S$ is a union of $\Z_p$-cosets, $\Z_q$-cosets or $\Z_r$-cosets, respectively, then by applying Proposition \ref{propreduction} we conclude that $S$ is a tile.